 The process, and the documents you need to submit with your loan, are explained in detail in this blog.

 The home loan application process could take anything from a few hours to a couple of days.
 You can expect longer times if you need to submit additional information, should the need arise.
 The bank may send a valuer to determine whether the property has sufficient value as security for the home loan.
 After that, you’ll receive a loan quotation with important information (like the approved loan amount, interest rate and term), which you need to accept.
-Once you accept the loan offer, the bank will appoint the bond attorney and you will then pay the bond and transfer costs, sign your loan documents.
+Once you accept the loan offer, the bank will appoint the bond attorney and you will then pay the bond and transfer costs, and sign your loan documents.
 Both the bond and the registration attorney will complete the conveyancing process, and your bond will be registered.

 5. Bond registration and property transfer